abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Professional activities {.htmlhide}
+* 2021-present
+:   Member of the Danish Sound Cluster's working group on 'Healthcare and welfare'

 * 2019-present
 :   Member of Rigshospitalet's Ear, Nose, and Throat Surgical & Audiological Clinic's Research Council